MrLixm/katananodling/doc/INDEX.md

 This is achieved via the `registerNodesFor` function of the [../katananodling/loader.py](../katananodling/loader.py) module.

-This function will expect a list of package name as argument.
+This function will expect a list of python package names as argument.
 Those package must be already registered in the PYTHONPATH, so they can be imported.

+We will call those packages "node libraries".

 ```python
 from katananodling.loader import registerNodesFor